RELG-313: Race, Ethnicity, and Religion

 Augustana Digital Commons Citation

 Gillon, Victoria D..
 "The Killing of an ‘Angry Black Woman’: Sandra Bland and the Politics of Respectability" (2016).
-Eddy Mabry Diversity Award.
+Eddie Mabry Diversity Award.